 A wee mention about the weather: please note that these classes may be cancelled due to poor weather, namely high winds or rain.
 Safety and comfort come first!

-Beach Babies sessions run on Thursday afternoons, 1.00-2.15pm, meeting near the Fish and Chip van in the car park at Longniddry Bents No 3.
-You will need to pay £2.00 for parking and this is not included in your ticket price.
+Beach Babies sessions run during summer months meeting near the Fish and Chip van in the car park at Longniddry Bents No 3.
+You will need to pay (sorry!) £2.50 for parking and this is not included in your ticket price.
 Book now!